maximdeclercq/vtk-hackathon-2021/readme.md

 #### Solutions

-The instruction version of this readme file contains inline the answers to the questions being asked, and information about the crawling countermeasures the students need to overcome.
+The instruction version of this readme file contains inline answers to the questions being asked, and information about the crawling countermeasures the students need to overcome.

-The repository [hackathon-scrapy](https://git.otainsight.com/workshop-vtk/hackathon-scrapy) contains a fully functional scraper implementation for everything below.
-The scraped data is put on the repo as [workshop/scraped_data.zip](workshop/scraped_data.zip).
-This data works with some pythonscripts also included in that repo to answer the questions about scraped data below.
+The repository folder [scraping_solution](/scraping_solution) contains a fully functional implementation for everything below.
+The scraped data resulting from that implementation is put on the repo as well as [scraped_data.zip](scraping_solution/scraped_data.zip).
+This data works with some pythonscripts also included in that folder to answer the questions about scraped data below.

 The data (hotels and rates) on the website comes from a sqlite database which can be found on the [hackathon-ota repo](https://git.otainsight.com/workshop-vtk/hackathon-ota/-/tree/master/data).
 In the questions below, there are sometimes sql queries as well (next to a python solution) to calculate the answers.